 How is this possible?

 By what might be called the Myles Junior Principle (MJP).
 Imagine the common playground piece of equipment, the see-saw.
 Image two children of similar weight, perched on each end of that see-saw.
-Now imagine the two playing a game using a single marble, shuttling it back and forth by raising and lowering themselves.
+Now imagine the two playing a game using a single marble, shuttling it back and forth by mutually raising and lowering themselves.

 The analogy is exact: the marble represents the subway car; the legs of the two children represent the power agents.